SakshamAgrwl/GFG-DSA-Problem-Solutions/README.md

 * Build your favourite data structure and push our program in that data structure folder
 * If your data structure is found in repo then create a new folder and add your code in it
-* Feel free to open any issue in this repo and make sure your add hacktoberfest lablel to that issue
+* Feel free to open any issue in this repo and make sure your add hacktoberfest label to that issue

 ## Getting started
 * Fork this repository (Click the Fork button in the top right of this page, click your Profile Image)